This page was updated 7/9/21.

 - When will fall registration begin?

-- The registration window for Graduate and Professional students in the Divinity School, Engineering Professional – Pratt School of Engineering, Graduate School, Nicholas School of Engineering, Sanford School of Public Policy, and the School of Nursing is Wednesday, July 7.
+- The registration window for Graduate and Professional students in the Divinity School, Engineering Professional – Pratt School of Engineering, Graduate School, Nicholas School of the Environment, Sanford School of Public Policy, and the School of Nursing is Wednesday, July 7.

 - Fuqua School of Business, School of Law, and the School of Nursing have their own registration schedules.